3Rr0RHACK3R/bolt-c-rs/README.md

 ## What is this?

-Bolt is a tensor library and neural network framework built entirely in Rust.
+Bolt is a modern tensor library and neural network framework built entirely in Rust.
 It gives you the flexibility to build and train models with the performance benefits of Rust's zero-cost abstractions.

 I've been working on this because I wanted a DL framework that:

 - Doesn't drag Python along for the ride
 - Actually catches bugs at compile time
 - Ships to environments where Python isn't welcome